Redbank Plains suburb profile

 Redbank Plains demographics

 Redbank Plains, located in the Ipswich region of Queensland, is a rapidly growing suburb known for its family-friendly environment and affordable living options.
-With a population of 24,349 and a median age of 27, it is a youthful community, attracting young families and first-time homebuyers.
-The suburb's proximity to Brisbane and Ipswich makes it an appealing choice for those seeking a balance between urban convenience and suburban tranquility.
+With a population of 24,349 and a median age of 27, it is a youthful community that attracts young families and first-time homebuyers.
+The suburb's proximity to Brisbane and Ipswich makes it an appealing choice for those seeking a balance between suburban tranquility and urban accessibility.

-The housing market in Redbank Plains is predominantly rental-based, with 59.2% of properties being rented.
-This high rental rate reflects the suburb's appeal to those seeking flexible living arrangements, including young families and professionals.
-The area is characterized by a significant proportion of couple families with children, making up 44.9% of the family composition, while one-parent families account for 27.8%.
-This demographic mix contributes to a vibrant and supportive community atmosphere.
+The housing landscape in Redbank Plains is predominantly rental-based, with 59.2% of properties being rented.
+This high rental rate reflects the suburb's appeal to those seeking flexible living arrangements, including young families and individuals starting their housing journey.
+The area is characterized by a significant proportion of couple families with children, accounting for 44.9% of the population, highlighting its family-oriented nature.

 Redbank Plains infrastructure, key developments and investment opportunities